-The separation observed at 80 % similarity level (Fig. 3) between two replicates of CD/SG treatment and the three replicates CD/CG could be indicating an interaction as no comparable separation was detected between SD/SG and SD/CG.
-However, more evidences are still necessary to determine whether or not there is a significant interaction effect on the structure of AOB.
+The separation observed at the 80% similarity level (Fig. 3) between two replicates of CD/SG treatment and the three replicates CD/CG could be indicating an interaction as no comparable separation was detected between SD/SG and SD/CG.
+However, more evidence is still necessary to determine whether or not there is a significant interaction effect on the structure of AOB.
 Amplicon sequencing of $amoA{AOB}$ and beta diversity analysis could provide substantially more information in this regard.

-In conclusion, our study demonstrates that acute exposure to a GBH does not have a conditioning effect on the response of microbial communities to a secondary disturbance (dry-rewetting) in a soil with chronic exposure to GBHs.
-To obtain more evidences supporting our conclusion, future studies should assess the effects of several dry-rewetting cycles.
+In conclusion, our study demonstrates that acute exposure to a GBH does not have a conditioning effect on the response of microbial communities to a secondary disturbance (dry- rewetting) in a soil with chronic exposure to GBHs.
+In a global context of extended use of GBHs and climate models which predict an intensification of hydrological cycles, our results are particularly relevant for the sustainability of soils in rainfed agriculture, where dry-rewetting cycles and GBH applications are expected to occur simultaneously.
+To obtain more evidence supporting our conclusion, future studies should assess the effects of several dry-rewetting cycles and in different soil types.